Kenning

-A kenning (Icelandic: [cʰɛnːiŋk]) is a figure of speech in the type of circumlocution, a compound that employs figurative language in place of a more concrete single-word noun.
-Kennings are strongly associated with Old Norse-Icelandic and Old English poetry.
+A kenning (Icelandic: [cʰɛnːiŋk]) is a figure of speech, a figuratively-phrased compound term that is used in place of a simple single-word noun.
+For instance, the Old English kenning 'whale's road' (hron rade) means 'sea', as does swanrād ('swan's road').

+A kenning has two parts: a base-word (also known as a head-word) and a determinant.
+So in whale's road, road is the base-word, and whale's is the determinant.
+This is the same structure as in the modern English term skyscraper; the base-word here would be scraper, and the determinant sky.
+In some languages, kennings can recurse, with one element of the kenning being replaced by another kenning.

+Kennings are strongly associated with Old Norse-Icelandic and Old English alliterative verse.
 They continued to be a feature of Icelandic poetry (including rímur) for centuries, together with the closely related heiti.

-A kenning has two parts: a base-word (also known as a head-word) and a determinant.
-For example, the base-word of the kenning "íss rauðra randa" ('icicle of red shields' [SWORD], Einarr Skúlason: Øxarflokkr 9) is íss ('ice, icicle') and the determinant is rǫnd ('rim, shield-rim, shield').
-The thing, person, place or being to which the kenning refers is known as its referent (in this case a sword).
 Although kennings are sometimes hyphenated in English translation, Old Norse poetry did not require kennings to be in normal word order, nor do the parts of the kenning need to be side-by-side.
 The lack of grammatical cases in modern English makes this aspect of kennings difficult to translate.
+Kennings are now rarely used in English, but are still used in the Germanic language family.